California – Featured Online Programs in Social Work

 After the Board has approved your application, they will approve you to apply for and take the Association of Social Work Boards (ASWB) clinical level exam.
 Once approved, you can register on the ASWB’s website.
 The exam cost, as of January 2016, is $260.
 The exam consists of 170 multiple-choice questions.
 Should you fail the exam, the waiting period to retake it is 90 days.

 7. Apply for an initial license.

 After you have passed the ASWB exam, applicants will submit a request for initial license form, along with an additional prorated fee of no more than $100.00 as of August 2015, to the Board for approval.

 Social Work License Reciprocity in California

 Licensing Renewal and Continuing Education Information

 License renewal is required every two years in California.
 Licensees must complete 36 hours of continuing education before each renewal period.
 New licensees are only required to complete 18 hours during their first two years of licensure.
-Additional information about renewing your license can be found here.
+You can renew your license online or with a paper application.

 California Social Worker Jobs and Salary Information

 The state of California employs more social workers than any other state, with 67,970 social workers employed as of May 2019, according to the Bureau of Labor Statistics (BLS).
 Child, family, and school social workers make up the highest numbers of employment for the field in the state.
 Social workers in California receive some of the highest pay in the nation, especially those working as healthcare social workers and mental health/ substance abuse social workers.3,4